COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 - `SelectNewQuestion`: Pop a random question off from the `questions` array to update the `currentQuestion` and `numberOfAnswers` variables with, then add it to `usedQuestions`.

-- `SetAnswerValues`: Call `RandomizeAnswers`, then set the answers, and whether it is correct or not on the answer buttons through `ButtonManager`.
+- `SetAnswerValues`: Call `RandomizeAnswers`, then set the answers, and whether it is correct, or not on the answer buttons through `ButtonManager`.

 - `RandomizeAnswers`: Shuffle the original answers list, while keeping track of where the correct answer is in the `correctAnswerIndex` variable.
 Return a shuffled list of answers.